Skip to main content

 Drink bottled water in Bangladesh

-In Bangladesh, it's advisable to drink bottled water with intact seals, especially in rural areas and smaller towns.
+Stick to bottled water with the seal still intact, and be extra careful about this in rural areas and smaller towns.

 MEDIUM